pestphp/docs/expectations.md

 <a name="expect-each"></a>
 ### `each`

-Use the `each` modifier before a check to create an expectation on each item of the iterable "value".
+Use the `each` modifier on an expectation to create an expectation on each item of the given iterable "value".

 ```php
 expect([1, 2, 3])->each->toBeInt();